How it all started

 The role of the Geneva+ working group (2015-2018)

-- Forming new partnerships so as to:
+- Form new partnerships to:

 - Incorporate International Geneva into the academic world, with a view to conceptualizing new approaches to today’s global governance challenges;